Mayha Patel, DO, FAAD

 For many children and adults with eczema, the symptoms lead to other complications.
 If you have it, you’re more likely to get asthma, hay fever, and skin infections.
 Eczema can also cause you to lose sleep at night because of your discomfort.

-At Contour Dermatology and Cosmetics, Dr. Patel works with you to identify any triggers that might cause or worsen your eczema rashes.
+At CoCo Dermatology and Cosmetics, Dr. Patel works with you to identify any triggers that might cause or worsen your eczema rashes.
 By avoiding your triggers, you can prevent some future rashes.

 Common eczema triggers are: